PrefectHQ/prefect-background-task-examples/README.md

 </details>

-### Example 2: Start a task server and run tasks in the background
+### Example 2: Start a task server and run deferred tasks in the background

 <details> <summary>Expand</summary>

-In this example, we'll start a task server and run tasks in the background.
+In this example, we'll start a task server and run deferred tasks in the background.

 To run tasks in a separate process or container, you'll need to start a task server, similar to how you would run a Celery worker or an arq worker.
 The task server will continually receive submitted tasks to execute from Prefect's API, execute them, and report the results back to the API.